2018 LPFF Talent Lab for Southeast Asian Filmmakers

 Please download the full Call for Applications:

-In the third year of an exciting collaboration, the Tribeca Film Institute® (TFI) will lead an expanded three-day Talent Lab for Southeast Asian filmmakers on grant writing and project pitching at the 9th Luang Prabang Film Festival, which will take place 7-12 December 2018.
-Selected projects will be given a $500 travel stipend (courtesy of American producer Kenneth Lipper) to put towards their flights to Luang Prabang and accommodations during the festival.
+In the third year of an exciting collaboration, the Tribeca Film Institute® (TFI) will lead an expanded three-day Talent Lab for Southeast Asian filmmakers on grant writing and project pitching on 7-12 December 2018.
+Selected projects will be given a $500 travel stipend (courtesy of American producer Kenneth Lipper) to put towards their flights to Luang Prabang and accommodations during the program.

 After sessions of instruction, practice, and a pitch forum with feedback given by various industry professionals, one project showing great promise will be selected by a jury to attend the TFI Network market, which will take place in New York City during the 2019 Tribeca Film Festival®.
 There, TFI will arrange meetings for the filmmaker with editors, distributors, and financiers.
 TFI will then mentor him or her through the completion of the project.
 The selected project will receive an airfare stipend of $1,500 to travel to New York City, and hotel accomodation for the length of the TFI Network.
 All participants in the Talent Lab will also receive preferential consideration for any of TFI’s grants.